Objective One—Increase Dual Enrollment Opportunities

 Objective Six—Ensure Content Meets Established Standards

 SVETN’s Elite Learning will provide curriculum that meets or exceeds all Virginia Department of Education Career and Technical Education competencies and Standards of Learning.
 SVETN will also meet all standards of quality adopted by the Virginia Community College System.
-Curriculum material will be provided to community colleges for approval.
+Curriculum material is provided to community colleges for approval.